richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.8.2**
+Removed id's on duplicated slides to avoid conflicts with original slides.

 **Version 1.8.1**
 Updated the method update to force a reload and re-calculation of multisliders.
 Also ran update through test for images as it is likely that images may not be fully loaded on update.